Getting around Thessaloniki

 By boat

-From the centre of Thessaloniki, you can take a 50-minute trip by regular boats to the beaches of Perea or Agia Triada a short distance away.
+From the centre of Thessaloniki, you can take a 50-minute trip on regular boats to the beaches of Perea or Agia Triada a short distance away.
 Boats leave from the pier at the main port (see map) and from the White Tower (see map).

 Karavakia sails the route for 6 eur (4 times a day) and Poseidon Waterways for 7 eur (3 times a day).